nl-design-system/denhaag/CONTRIBUTING.md

 * [stylelint](https://stylelint.io/) ([rules](https://stylelint.io/user-guide/rules/list))

 Check of there are plugins available for your code editor of choice, to enable these tools during development.
-That way you won't find yourself alerted by Husky and lint-staged to fix formatting issues, just when you are about to commit your code.
+That way you will not find yourself alerted by Husky and lint-staged to fix formatting issues, just when you are about to commit your code.

 For automating checks: